 10. When will you get your photos?

 No, you won’t get your pictures the day after; no photographer can deliver that quickly.
 It’s a good idea, though, to get a general idea of the timeline ahead of time.
 You might even be able to agree on getting a couple of images ready for social media use very quickly.
 But obtaining your photos will likely take several weeks.
 To help with the wait, some photographers will send you a sneak peak with a few images.
-Just ask ahead of time!of that list the day of.
-Take an honest look at what images really matter and fill your photographer in on situations he or she might need to be aware of in order to prevent awkward moments, and to ensure that he or she can get the shots that matter most.
-From us you can expect to see a sneak peak withing 3-4 days.
-If you had a photo/video booth see the timeline on that page.
+Just ask ahead of time!
+From us you can expect to see a sneak peak within 3-4 days.
+If you had a photo/video booth see the timeline.
 Your album layout will be completed within 3 weeks of your wedding, and at that time we will meet with you, show you all your images, and the album we have designed for you.
 If you love the album just as is, we can order it immediately and you will have it within a month.
 After this in studio preview, we post it all online and your family and friends can order images directly from there.
 If you need time to soak it in, ask for changes, and then okay the new designs, we give you 2-3 weeks.
 At the end of that time, we get your album ordered and it will be in your hands hopefully no more than 3 months after your wedding day.
 You may order prints and enlargements directly through us anytime you are ready.
 We leave your galleries on our website for one year.

 More questions, or ready to talk about your wedding needs?
 Contact us or text us at 616-881-2894.

 Keywords: grand rapids, hire a photographer, michigan, michigan wedding photographer, questions for a photographer, reflections by rohne wedding photographers, wedding photography